Joshmantova/Data_science_job_market_analysis_project/README.md

 | Numpy     |     1984    |     73     |
 | SPSS      |     2270    |     58     |

-Many of the high ranked terms, such as data which was ranked first, is not shown here because the focus was on popular skills and tools needed by data scientists.
+Many of the high ranked terms, such as 'data' which was ranked first, is not shown here because the focus was on popular skills and tools needed by data scientists.
 This table can be used by prospective data scientists to help them understand what tools they will need to be most familiar with in order to align well with career requirements.

 # Conclusion:
+In conclusion, there weren't many associations between the features I investigated.
+Having said that, even non-significant results can be interesting because not finding evidence of these assocations is telling in and of itself.
+Let's go back over some of the highlights of this project.

+TLDR:

+* Web scraping is fun and in Python can be very versitile
+    * Also it might drive you crazy
+* No association between job level (senior, junior, or neither) and length of description
+* Small assocation between length of description and number of applicants
+    * No evidence was found to suggest that people prefer jobs with shorter descriptions
+    * This small association dropped out when the data was cleaned properly
+* We saw many of the companies that post the highest number of jobs
+    * Should expect the highest probability of getting jobs at those companies holding subset of data science constant
+* We saw the companies that post the highest number of jobs in both Colorado and Utah
+    * Learned that Mormons love data scientists
+    * Saw the companies in Colorado that we might want to target if we are looking for a career
+* Finally, we saw